Skip to main content

 PETITION TO WITHDRAW

-After the withdraw deadline passes if there is a non-academic emergency/situation you may make a request for an exception to BYU policy to the exceptions committee who will review the requests on a case-by-case basis.
+If you encounter a non-academic emergency/situation after the withdraw deadline, you may request an exception to BYU policy.
+The exceptions committee will review these requests on a case-by-case basis.
+The consequences of the action:

 • Beginning with the Fall 2021 semester, students will no longer be charged a $10 fee for registration changes after the add/drop deadline.